Functional Programming in Java, Second Edition

 - Checked Exceptions and Functional Style with Streams

-- Exception Handling vs Functional Style
+- Exception Handling vs. Functional Style

-- Dealing with it Downstream
+- Dealing with It Downstream

 - Handling Failures in Functional Programming